Outrage in Russia as abused teen sisters charged with murder

 “The first day we met,” Krestina’s lawyer Alexei Liptser said, “she said she’s better off here, in jail, than living at home the way she had been.”

 Going to the police was not an option for Khachaturyan’s victims, who feared that life for them would only get worse.
-The girls had shared some of the horrors they had gone through with school friends but pleaded them not to go to the police, In the year before the attack, the girls attended less than two months of classes in total, but the school administration did not interfere.
+The girls had shared some of the horrors they had gone through with school friends but pleaded them not to go to the police.
+In the year before the attack, the girls attended less than two months of classes in total, but the school administration did not interfere.

-Prosecutors acknowledge the extraordinary violent circumstances that pushed the teenagers to attack and eventually kill their own father, but they insist that Maria, Angelina and Krestina should be tried for murder.
+Prosecutors acknowledge the extraordinarily violent circumstances that pushed the teenagers to attack and eventually kill their own father, but they insist that Maria, Angelina and Krestina should be tried for murder.
 The sisters’ lawyers argue that they were acting in justified self-defense in circumstances of lasting abuse and life-threatening violence.

 The sisters have been released on bail and barred from seeing each other, witnesses in the case or the media.
 They are reportedly in good spirits.
 “At least, no one is beating them up,” Liptser says.